Medical Malpractice Lawyer

 The amount of time which an injured victim can file a lawsuit for medical malpractice against a negligent healthcare provider is determined by the statute of limitations for the state the incident occurred in.
 Your right to recover compensation could be prevented if you fail to file a claim during this window.

 In some cases, the time frame can be extended if there is some foul play, misrepresentation, or fraud on the part of the healthcare professional.
 Extending the time frame gives the injured victim enough time to file a lawsuit.
 Once a medical mistake happens, it is imperative for the injured patient to immediately call a medical malpractice lawyer due to this strict time period.

-At McDonald Worley, our lawyers have helped injured patients by recovering millions of dollars for them.
+At McDonald Worley, our lawyers have helped injured patients by recovering compensation for them.
 This is because we have several years of experience dealing with these types of claims.
 Our lawyers know what to expect from the legal teams that are representing hospitals and healthcare professionals.
 The key factor in the outcome of your medical malpractice case is to have a lawyer that can anticipate the tactics the opposition will use to rebut or negate your claim.

 The strengths of our lawyers not only lay in the available resources in our law firm, but also in our courtroom and negotiation strategies.
 This is one of our huge strengths.
 At McDonald Worley, we consult with nurses, full-time medical malpractice paralegals, and outside expert doctors and other healthcare professionals who are the best in their respective fields.
 We hire them to help us establish a link between the negligence of the defendant and your injuries.

 Sometimes the medical mistakes can compound the difficulties you are facing in recovery because they come at a time you are already suffering from a car crash or workplace accident.
 Several legal situations may see you spend time in the hospital.
 We believe in justice for the people, so we are ready to help you.